mozilla/bigquery-etl/docs/reference/external_sharing.md

 listing to subscribe to — the partner provides these values.
 Read access is granted through the dataset's own `workgroup_access` (the same field used by every other dataset), applied to the linked dataset by Terraform.

+The linked dataset's location is not configurable here due to https://mozilla-hub.atlassian.net/browse/MZCLD-2714

 ### Constraints (enforced by `bqetl metadata validate`)